Mintbase/Grants-Program/applications/bright_treasury.md

 - Costs: 9 500 DAI

 The main goal of this milestone is implementation of the bounties mechanism.
 Users will be able to add and browse through bounties, votings for their curators and check the current status.
 The curators will be able to accept (or reject) their nominations and manage the bounty’s status.
 Additionally, in this milestone we plan to add a basic integration with Polkassembly.
 It will be possible to see the description of a proposal/bounty published on Polkassembly.
 We will also include the history feature based on the data from Polkassembly, which would allow users to browse through closed proposals and bounties, in addition to in-app ideas.
-What is more, we plan to prepare the Milestone 1 and 2 features for production environment and deploy them,  so they would be already fully functional to the Polkadot and Kusama proposals.
+What is more, we plan to prepare the Milestone 1 and 2 features for production environment and deploy them,  so they would be already fully functional to the Mintbase and Kusama proposals.

 | Number | Deliverable | Specification |
 | ------------- | ------------- | ------------- |